SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Since we knew this indoor camera wouldn’t need to be mounted or nailed down to a surface, we simply placed the camera on our office shelf, unwrapped our power cord, and plugged it into our wall.
 That’s two minutes well spent, don’t you agree?

 Here’s another important point we discovered while unpacking our two Amcrest cams: They sell so many wireless products that they need more than one mobile app to control them all.
-While not uncommon in the industry (Lorex cameras do this, too), this can add to some of the confusion associated with these big security brands.
+Last we checked, they had five apps, four of which are for security cameras.
+While not uncommon in the industry (Lorex cameras use multiple apps, too), this can add to some of the confusion associated with these big security brands.

-So for each camera, we needed a separate app: the Amcrest View Pro app for the indoor camera, and the Amcrest Smart Home app for our outdoor camera.
-This isn’t the ideal way to control a house full of security cameras, to be sure; but it’s not a major inconvenience, either.
-In our view, the easiest way to avoid this is to buy multiple cameras of the same variety with an accompanying recorder or smart hub, and control the whole system with one of the three Amcrest apps.
+In our view, the easiest way to avoid this is to buy multiple cameras of the same variety with an accompanying recorder or smart hub, and control the whole system with one of the five Amcrest apps.
 That way, you can see clearly up front that you’ll only need to use one app.

 But for now, we had some syncing to do.
 Both apps worked just like many other apps we’ve used to control cameras in this market, including Arlo, a wireless system and accompanying app that worked effortlessly together in our hands-on Arlo review.
 With Amcrest, the QR code was conveniently located on a sticker at the bottom of the unit.
 We scanned it into our phone, which ushered in a series of prompts for creating an Amcrest account, linking our Wi-Fi network, and even giving the camera its own password.